 An acronym.
 I hate acronyms—usually.
 I hate them because they’re confusing.
 Because they break the flow of your writing, as readers search for their secret agent decoder rings to translate your alphabet soup into usable English.
 I had to see the button a few times before I could read the translation—the button I saw on Sunday was a newer design, with smaller explanatory type.

-So, yes, if I came across it while reading, “FAWTSY” would confuse me.
+So, yes, if I came across the acronym while reading, “FAWTSY” would confuse me.
 Or at the very least make me stop thinking about the ideas the writer intended to present.
 But that brief cognitive interruption is exactly what makes this acronym a valuable marketing tool.

 FAWTSY — Find a Way to Say Yes.